Ghos112/KYC-bypass/README.md

 - `MetadataDate`

 ### 📂 Batch Processing
-Processes all PDF files in the current directory and saves results to a timestamped output folder.
+Processes all PDF JPEG DOC DOCX files in the current directory and saves results to a timestamped output folder.

 ---